 Christmas fun for fussy eaters

-Christmas is just around the corner, so I wanted to do something a little lighter and ‘fluffier’ instead of a more educational blog.
+Christmas is just around the corner, so I’m posting something a little lighter and fun that I put together last year.

 Food art is a hobby of mine and I love creating designs focused on fruit and veg.
 It’s a great way to create interest in foods that may be a little more of a challenge.

 I began producing food art when my boys were at Kindy and the policy was to bring in items like cakes or donuts any time it was a child’s birthday.
 I wondered if I could inject the same delight using fruit and veg, and it turns out the answer was yes!

 If you have a super selective eater, creating the world’s most exciting picture will probably not tempt them into eating.
 It may, however, draw their interest and that is still important.

 Having children make their own food art is a great activity and even those children who find eating fruit and veg challenging can enjoy making pictures.
 Importantly, they will then be interacting with the food which over time builds comfort.